 SilverSea Explorer (www.silversea.com) includes Sierra Leone on its cruise itineraries.

-Because of the need to cross the Rokel River when arriving at Lungi Airport, a number of commercial ferry options are available and cater for a variety of budgets (see Air notes).
+Because of the need to cross the Sierra Leone River when arriving at Lungi Airport, a commercial ferry option is available and cater for a variety of budgets (see Air notes).

 Sierra Leone has a large number of waterways meandering across the country and acting as trade routes for rural villages that are not accessible by road.
 It is possible, along some of the larger rivers, to charter dugout canoes and boatmen from local communities.
-The best time of year for travel by river is between December and April.
+The best time of year for travel by river is between during the dry season, which runs from November to April.